Explore Brazil's Architecture Studios Through the Lens of Marc Goodwin

 Architectural photographer Marc Goodwin recently visited Brazil to continue on his journey documenting the world's architecture offices.
 Expanding on his current list, he's already visited Panama City, the Netherlands, Dubai, London, Paris, Beijing, Shanghai, Seoul, the Nordic countries, Barcelona, and Los Angeles.
 In Brazil, Marc photographed 20 offices across a range of scales and project types.
-Find out more about the individual offices and the city's they are a part of through Marc's feature.
+Find out more about the individual offices and the city they are a part of through Marc's feature.

 Aflalo/Gasperini Arquitetos